-Information for understanding the potential effects of unwanted experiences and making sense of their complexity.
+Information for understanding the potential effects of unwanted sexual experiences and making sense of their complexity.

 Such experiences almost always involve a betrayal of trust by someone who has power over the other person, whether that person is a child, teenager, or adult.
 The violation of trust is even greater when the other person had responsibility for the person’s care and protection.